 We source a significant portion of the outdoor products and accessories that we sell from third-party contract manufacturers, located primarily in Asia and North America.
 Our ability to secure qualified suppliers that meet our quality and other standards, and to receive these products in a timely and efficient manner, represents a challenge, especially with suppliers located and products sourced outside the United States.
 Political and economic instability in countries in which foreign suppliers are located, the financial and managerial instability of suppliers, the failure by suppliers to meet our standards, labor problems experienced by our suppliers, the availability of raw materials to our suppliers, product quality issues, currency exchange rates, transport availability and cost, inflation, and other factors relating to suppliers and the countries in which they are located are beyond our control.
-The United States' foreign trade policies, tariffs, and other impositions on imported goods, trade sanctions imposed on certain countries, the limitation on the importation of certain types of goods or of goods containing certain types of materials from other countries, and other factors relating to suppliers and our access to products could adversely affect our business.
+The United States' foreign trade policies, tariffs, and other impositions on imported goods, trade sanctions imposed on certain countries, the limitation on the importation of certain types of goods or of goods containing certain types of materials from other countries, and other factors relating to foreign trade also are beyond our control.
+These and a majority of other factors affecting our suppliers and our access to products could adversely affect our business.

 We also depend on our contract manufacturers to maintain high levels of productivity and satisfactory delivery schedules.
 We do not have long-term agreements with many of our contract manufacturers that guarantee production capacity, prices, lead times, or delivery schedules.
 Our contract manufacturers serve other customers, a number of which may have greater production requirements than we do.
-As a result, our contract manufacturers could determine to prioritize production capacity for other customers or reduce or eliminate deliveries to us on short notice.
+As a result, our contract manufacturers to us on short notice.
 Lower than expected manufacturing efficiencies could increase our cost and disrupt or delay our supplies.
 Any of these problems could result in our inability to deliver our products in a timely manner or adversely affect our business, operating results, and financial condition.